KieranBest/Final-Year-Project/Documentation.md

 ### Introduction

-Trying to learn how to play piano can be a strenuous task, especially if you are unknowledgeable of how to read music.
-It has been understood that knowledge of sheet music can lead to a much more complex understanding of music (López‐Íñiguez & Pozo, 2014) and therefore can be vastly beneficial when learning how to play piano.
+Trying to learn how to play piano can be a strenuous task, especially if you do not know how to read music.
+It is understood that knowledge of sheet music can lead to a much more complex understanding of music (López‐Íñiguez & Pozo, 2014) and therefore can be vastly beneficial when learning how to play piano.
 The aim of this project is to create an application that teaches users to how to read and play sheet music on a piano.
 The application will keep score on whether the user is hitting the note on time or not and adjust the speed and difficulty based on this and therefore is suitable for all demographics.
 It will then be able to visually represent the users educational journey and display key statistics from a period of time such as:

-- Amount of times the hit note was correct
+- Amount of times the pressed note was correct
 - Time difference between user pressed note and note needed to be pressed
-- Amount of times note hit was incorrect due to various reasons
+- Amount of times the note pressed was incorrect due to various reasons

 This will then allow users to understand their progression and see how much they have grown as a musician.
-This is beneficial due to the motivation it can give a user, to see their progression and understand that they are improving, but also because it allows the user to analyse their own playing and understand how they can improve.
-This is key to the user getting better as it allows them to understand their strengths and weaknesses, allowing them to understand their necessary areas for improvement.
+This is beneficial due to the motivation it can give a user, to see their progression and understand that they are improving, it also allows the user to analyse their own playing and understand how they can improve.
+This is key to the user getting better as it allows them to understand their strengths and weaknesses, allowing them to understand areas for improvement.

-Throughout this report, I will be discussing the motivation behind the project, the process of creating this application, the challenges of this project and lastly, an evaluation of this project that critically analyses my approach, the final product, and the process of creating this application.
+Throughout this report, I will be discussing the motivation behind the project, the process of creating this application, the challenges of this project and lastly, an evaluation that critically analyses my approach, the final product, and the process of creating this application.

 ### Problem Analysis

-The idea from this project came from wanting to learn piano, but no resources exist in which you are naturally monitored in how you play.
+The idea of this project came from wanting to learn how to play piano, but no resources exist in which you are naturally monitored in how you play.
 There is no existing solution that will adapt to your individual skill level and provide feedback on how you can improve.
 This means that users are just blindly following tutorials, and not understanding the content they are being taught.

+#### Scope

+Defining this project of what is and is not required for a prototype application to teach users how to read sheet music and play piano is important to understand before starting the project in order to clarify the importance of certain aspects that could potentially be developed.

-#### Objectives
+##### Objectives in Scope

-Whilst there are many objectives within this project, it is important to clarify the main objectives as opposed to the less important objectives.
-Using MoSCoW prioritisation and we are able to understand that the application has different levels of requirements.
-While these may all be possible developments for the application, they are not all required for my protoype project.
+Whilst there are many objectives within this project, it is important to make clear distinctions between the main ones and the less important ones.
+Using MoSCoW prioritisation we are able to understand that the application has different levels of requirements.
+Whilst these may all be possible developments for the application, they are not all required for my protoype project.
 The outlined objectives following the MoSCoW prioritisation are as follows:

 'Must Have':